 Jason Stephens | August 5, 2020 | News

 Within two days, confirmed cases of coronavirus at the Federal Medical Center-Carswell in Fort Worth went from 200 cases to 510 cases.
 Just three weeks ago, the prison reported just three confirmed COVID-19 cases.
-One inmate died in April, and another inmate died on July 12 from the virus.

 Federal Medical Center-Carswell houses female inmates who have mental health issues or medical issues.
 There are currently 1,357 prisoners at the facility.
 Some of the prisoners have voiced their concern about the spread of COVID-19 through the facility.

 The prison’s administration referred questions to the Bureau of Prisons but claimed that it is taking steps to mitigate the spread of the coronavirus.
 Several inmates claim that they do not have enough protective equipment or sanitizing supplies.
 They claim that the cells are not cleaned immediately after a prisoner tests positive for the virus.

 One of the prisoners at Carswell, who tested positive for the virus, is Reality Winner.
 In a letter to her sister, Winner said that an officer came to her call to “congratulate” her for testing positive.
 Winner also claims that prison guards make fun of inmates with COVID-19 and intentionally tried to spread the virus in a unit where chemo patients and dialysis patients reside.

 Three Worst Federal Prison COVID-19 Outbreaks in Texas

 The three federal prisons with the worst outbreaks of coronavirus are located in Texas.
 According to officials, there are 2,100 cases of COVID-19 among the three federal prisons.

 In addition to the cases at the Carswell prison, Seagoville federal prison in Dallas County and Beaumont federal prison outside of Houston have large outbreaks of COVID-19 among prisoners.